 My fascination with flight probably came from my father.
 At an early age I discovered my dad was a Navy Aviator Trainer during WWII.
 He never continued flying after the war, but was drawn to planes.
-In my teens the air base across the mitten of Michigan on Lake Huron called Wurtsmith Air Force Base was open for tours.
-I remember my parents, my grandparents, and my uncle’s family heading there one …Read the Rest
+In my teens the air …Read the Rest

 Twin Orr-chards Once a Traditional Farm, Now a CSA Farm